 Arn’s reputation for immaculately clean performant code, combined with his breadth of experience makes him a valuable addition to the Luminawesome team.
 His all-time favorite games include Dark Souls, Ultima IV and Zelda, and in his spare time he loves to eat out at fancy restaurants, code for fun and deejay.

 Michelle was born and raised in Vancouver, and went on to earn a double degree from UBC in Music and Computer Science.
 Even though she is a professionally trained violinist, she found her calling with computers and decided to pursue it as a career after realizing that video games were the best way to meld being creative and pragmatic.
 Some of her all-time favs include Loom and Psychonauts.

 The motivation to co-found Luminawsome came from her love of developing non-game software, and the desire to transform her ideas into something engaging that people could play and share.
-When not behind a computer, she’s been spotted spending time in the great outdoors and occasionally donning a dinosaur onesie.

 Paul was born and raised in Kingston, Ontario and was initially studying to become a dentist at Queen’s University, but switched degrees after he managed to convince the Dean of Music to let him into the music program.
 Then in the early 90’s he moved to Vancouver to attend Music College, and shortly after was swept up in the growing video games industry.
 Now 22 years later, he’s still producing audio every day and loving every moment of it.